 Visitors from all over the US, including President Grover Cleveland, came to see the fire.
 Finally, after four years, the well was tamed.
 Pipes were constructed to bring natural gas the 18 miles to steel producing city, Pittsburgh, Pennsylvania.
 Most steel plants at that time used coal.
 This was the first industrial scale use of natural gas in the US.
 Air quality in Pittsburgh improved dramatically.

-Apart from a boulder covered by a tree (see the photos above and below I took on a recent visit) in the backyard of a house (the precise location is oddly incorrect on both Google and Bing maps - the correct location is here), there is little marking the location: the site of riots; the murder of one of the wells discoverers; and the fuel that to this day powers a large portion of US and global electricity generation as well as cooking stoves, home heating, and quite possibly the future of transportation.
+Apart from a boulder covered by a tree (see the photos above and below I took on a recent visit) in the backyard of a house (the precise location is oddly incorrect on both Google and Bing maps - the correct location is here), there is little marking the place: the site of riots; the murder of one of the wells discoverers; and the fuel that to this day powers a large portion of US and global electricity generation as well as cooking stoves, home heating, and a large part of the future of transportation.